-Top 5 Rentals for School Carnivals
+Top 5 Rentals for School Carnivals in 2020

 If you have school aged children, it’s the time of year where you are either practicing your “saying no” skills or your calendar is getting full with volunteer commitments.
 Personally, my calendar is full and now I’m practicing the fine art of saying no gracefully.
 (Check out this article from Real Simple on 10 Guilt-Free Strategies).